-Yes, you read it right!
-A Hollywood-based Indian producer Uru Patel had the plan to set Ramayana in modern-day London and make an interracial love story out of it in 2012.
+Yes, the headline might sound like some prank news story, but it did happen.
+Well, almost.
+We have had so many films made on Lord Ram in India, not just in Bollywood, with Ramayana even having some global appeal in its good winning over evil story.
+So inspired by the reach, a Hollywood-based Indian producer Uru Patel had the plan to set Ramayana in modern-day London and make an interracial love story out of it in 2012.
 For Lord Rama, he planned to cast Hollywood action star Keanu Reeves in the role.
-Reeves will be seen next in John Wick 3.
-He had also been in India a few years back where he performed with his band during an award show.
 John Wick: Chapter 3 – Parabellum Trailer Review: Keanu Reeves Fighting on Horseback Is the Most Badass Thing You Would See Today – Watch Video.

 For Sita, Patel wanted to cast Shilpa Shetty, quite popular in the West then for her stint in the UK reality show, Big Brother.
 The Dark Knight star and Academy Award winner Gary Oldman and Dances With Wolves star Kevin Costner were both in consideration to play the modern-day Raavan.